familyfriendlymikey/fuzzyhome/readme.md

 With either of these solutions, typing `m` will always result in the desired link showing up first.
 That will be the behavior every single time, regardless of which link you accessed more recently, what time of day it is, or some other random variable.

+### A Link Is Blocking My Search
+This happens very rarely if at all.
+Just throw some spaces at the end of your query.

+### The Quick Search Function Is Stopping Me From Finishing My Query
+Just type a single space before you paste in text.

+### My Localhost Link Isn't Working
+If you want to make a link that points to `localhost`, you likely need to specify the `http` protocol when creating your link.